 Harrison Pittman, director

-The National Agricultural Law Center is a federally funded agricultural law research and information center located at the University of Arkansas School of Law.
+The National Agricultural Law Center serves as the nation’s leading source of agricultural and food law research and information and is a unit of the University of Arkansas System Division of Agriculture.
 Created in 1987, the center fulfills its mission by conducting and sponsoring objective and authoritative agricultural and food law research and by providing bibliographic and other resources on agricultural and food law.

 National Center for Reliable Electric Power Transmission